-Only 19 percent of samples collected from the rivers and bayous surrounding Galveston Bay were above nitrogen screening levels in 2014.
+Only 12 percent of samples collected from the rivers and bayous surrounding Galveston Bay were above nitrogen screening levels in 2015, down from 19 percent in 2014.
 In these waterways, a significant percentage of flowing water can come from wastewater treatment plants, particularly in dry, summer months.
-How that wastewater is treated - as well as what the runoff carries (fertilizer, pet waste, and other pollution from roads, parking lots, and yards) impacts how much nitrogen is in the water of a river or bayou.
+How that wastewater is treated - as well as what the runoff carries (fertilizer, pet waste, and other pollution from roads, parking lots, and yards) - impacts how much nitrogen is in the water of a river or bayou.
 If nitrogen levels in rivers and bayous become too high, Galveston Bay will likely be affected downstream.

-Galveston Bay Nitrogen Grade: B (Good)
+Galveston Bay Nitrogen Grade: A (Excellent)

-The 2014 nitrogen concentrations in Galveston Bay exceeded screening levels in 21 percent of samples collected, just a little higher than in rivers and bayous, earning the Bay a B for nitrogen.
+The 2015 nitrogen concentrations in Galveston Bay exceeded screening levels in 7 percent of samples collected, down from 21 percent in 2014, earning the Bay an A for nitrogen.